networkoptix/nx_open/readme.md

 - For Linux:
     - `chrpath`.
     - Certain packages for the build dependencies.
-- For Windows:
-    - Microsoft Visual Studio, Community Edition
+- For Windows: Microsoft Visual Studio 2022, Community Edition.
-        - Version 2019 is required in the repository branch `vms_5.0`.
-        - Version 2022 is supported in the repository branches `vms_5.0_patch` and `master`.
-            - NOTE: At some point in the future, the support for Microsoft Visual Studio 2019 may be dropped in these and further branches.
+    - NOTE: Microsoft Visual Studio 2019 can also be used to build the repository branch `vms_5.0`, but its support may be dropped in further branches like `vms_5.0_patch`.
 - For MacOS:
     - XCode 12.5.